AnyNodes/shdw-node-stats/README.md

 # shdw-node-stats

 This Python package, `shdw-node-stats`, is designed to fetch and record information about blockchain nodes.
+It has two features:

-It retrieves data such as the node's rank, total rewards, and status from a specified API endpoint, then records this information in a CSV file.
+1. Retrieve data such as the node's rank, total rewards, and status from a specified API endpoint, then records this information in a CSV file for chart purpose if you need.

+2. Send notification to your Telegram when the node status is `not_eligible`.

 ## Installation